dotnet/orleans/src/Documentation/Samples-Overview/Adventure.md

 A simple multiplayer text adventure game inspired by old-fashioned, text-based adventure games.

-### Instructions:
+### Instructions
-1. Open the OrleansAdventrure.sln in Visual Studio.
+1. Open OrleansAdventure.sln in Visual Studio.
 2. Start the 'AdventureSetup' project.
-3. Once running, start the 'AdventureClient' project.
+3. Once AdventureSetup is running, start the 'AdventureClient' project.
-4. You will then be prompted for your name on the command line.
-Enter it begin the game.
+4. You will then be prompted to enter your name on the command line.
+Enter it and begin the game.

 ### Overview